Reading a Sewing Pattern

 Used for alignment purposes, this symbol is represented as a straight line comprised of dashes and small dots.
 The center front runs vertically on the front of the pattern, and the center back runs vertically on the back of the pattern.

-Related to the dots, squares, and triangles, this symbol is often shown as a V shape with a dashed straight line coming from the center of the V point and out.
+Related to the dots, squares, and triangles, this symbol is often shown as a V shape with a straight dashed line coming from the center of the V point and out.
 This marks where to fold and stitch the piece for curves, allowing fit for a body.
-We have several helpful articles and videos when you're ready to start working with darts.
+When you're ready to start working with darts, we have several helpful articles and videos.

 Dots, Squares, Triangles, and Other Shapes